marthafrench/scooby/README.md

 Storage Strategy: Feedback gets indexed in Splunk using two dedicated indexes - one for all feedback data and another specifically for validated successful analyses that can serve as a knowledge base.

-Learning Loop: Correct analyses automatically become training examples.
-The system can reference these validated patterns for future similar incidents, and the reasoning chains get incorporated into RAG embeddings to improve future AI prompts.
+Learning Loop: Correct analysis can be referenced for future similar incidents.

-Analytics: Standard Splunk queries track success rates, user feedback patterns, and system accuracy over time, providing insights into where the AI performs well and where it needs improvement.
+Analytics: Standard Splunk queries track success rates, user feedback patterns and system accuracy over time, providing insights into where the AI performs well and where it needs improvement.

 **Benefits of This Approach**:
 - **Seamless Integration**: Buttons appear directly in existing Splunk dashboards
-- **Automatic Learning**: Correct CoT reasoning is immediately saved for future reference
 - **Audit Trail**: Complete tracking of user feedback and validation history
 - **Continuous Improvement**: System learns from validated successful analyses
 - **User Engagement**: Simple one-click feedback encourages participation